 Oelberger, C., Lecy, J. & Shachter, S. (2020).
 Going the Extra Mile: The Liability of Foreignness in U.S. Foundation International Grantmaking to Local NGOs, Nonprofit and Voluntary Sector Quarterly, 49(4), 776-802

-Oelberger, C. & Shachter, S..
+Oelberger, C. & Shachter, S. (in press).
 National Sovereignty and Transnational Philanthropy: The Impact Of Countries’ Foreign Aid Restrictions On U.S. Foundation Funding, Voluntas: International Journal of Voluntary and Nonprofit Organizations,

 Oelberger, C. (2019).
 The Dark Side of Deeply Meaningful Work: Work- Relationship Turmoil and the Moderating Role of Occupational Value Homophily, Journal of Management Studies, 56(3), 558-588